 The answer is simple: before and after.

-Ideally, you already have at least a couple hundred of followers before you start selling.
-This way, you wouldn’t be posting images of products to an empty account.
+Ideally, you already have at least a couple hundred followers before you start selling.
+This way, you won’t be posting product photos to an empty account.
 Of course, you’ll have to start from scratch at some point – just try building a base before you go for the sales.

 Now, how can you build a strong following on Instagram?
-Apply these 14 tips right away, so you can start seeing a strong following.
+Use these 13 tips today, so you can start growing your followers.
 A strong following is key to making money from Instagram.

 1) Optimize your Instagram profile.